Luise Clayborn Kaish: MacDougal Street

 In 1958, Kaish settled into a studio space on MacDougal Street in New York City's Greenwich Village.
 Diverse creative achievements characterized this period of her life, including her solo exhibition at the SculptureCenter--Luise Kaish, Bronzes, which garnered enthusiastic reviews—and an invitation to participate in the Museum of Modern Art's Recent Sculpture USA in 1959.
 In a review of her solo show at the SculptureCenter, Robert Dash asserted, "A sudden sense of epiphany and the blistering pain of revelation infuse with grandeur forty-six exquisitely cast or welded bronzes and coppers.
 Miss Kaish (who studied with Maestrovich [sic] at Syracuse and who now returns from Italy after the completion of a Tiffany grant) believes that 'the poetry of creation expresses the striving of man after God and his desire to form a continuous pattern of identification with the source of all being.'
 It is an unusual pronunciamento.
 It exactly qualifies the work."

 In 1959, Kaish was recognized with a Guggenheim Fellowship.
 Following these exhibitions and honors, Kaish received several major commissions.
-One was to create the ark doors for Rochester, New York's Temple B'rith Kodesh, designed by architect Pietro Bellushi.
+One was to create the ark doors for Rochester, New York's Temple B'rith Kodesh, designed by architect Pietro Belluschi.
 The bronze ark, measuring 13.5 feet high and 15.5 feet wide, took three years for Kaish to complete and sparked conversation over her use of figurative elements, controversial within the Orthodox tradition.
 During the early phase of work on the ark, Kaish and her husband had a daughter, Melissa Kaish Dorfman.
 Not long after finishing her work on the B'rith Kodesh ark, Kaish undertook another major commission for the Christ in Glory at the Holy Trinity Mission Seminary in Silver Spring, Maryland, designed by architect James T. Canizaro.
 This work, cast in bronze, was also created on a monumental scale at 13.5 feet high and 9.5 feet wide.